dataluscorp/browser/docs/contributing/debugging/stacktrace_report.rst

 ~~~~~

 Run /Applications/Utilities/Console.app.
 Expand "~/Library/Logs" and
-"CrashReporter", then look for logs for "firefox-bin".
+"CrashReporter", then look for logs for "datalus-bin".

 Linux
 ~~~~~

-Note that for most distros, the package you need to get symbols for will be something like "xulrunner", not "firefox".
+Note that for most distros, the package you need to get symbols for will be something like "xulrunner", not "datalus".

 Crash reports files on your computer